-It is also one of the many protected areas in the Emirate of Sharjah due to its biodiversity.
-It is home to many species of birds, rodents and reptiles as well as fish.
+It is also one of the many protected areas in the Emirate of Sharjah due to its biodiversity and is home to many species of birds, rodents and reptiles as well as fish.

-But Wadi al Helo is most famous for its rich history.
+Wadi al Helo is most famous for its rich history though.
 It has ruins, graves and other archaeological sites from several periods and evidence from digs points to it having been more or less continuously inhabited for at least 10,000 years.

-Sites and relics have been carbon-dated as far back as the Neolithic Period with dates given as at least 8000 BC.
+Sites and relics found at Wadi Al Helo have been carbon-dated as far back as the Neolithic Period with dates given as at least 8000 BC.
 Later sites indicate settled life in the Bronze Age, Iron Age, Pre-Islamic and Islamic Ages.

 Rock art of people, animals, symbols and inscriptions was also discovered in the area dating back to different periods.

 The mosque, which has been restored, and the village nearby are around 120 years old.
 The main house had a courtyard and a staircase and was surrounded by about twenty other houses as well as stores, fields, tobacco drying rooms, cemeteries, wells and the nearby watchtower.
 This indicates that they were fairly well off.

 Buy Exploring the Emirate of Sharjah – Walking and cycling tours and itineraries in the city and Central and Eastern Regions – buy now

 On one side, on top of the hill, you can see three watchtowers in a row which safeguarded the area.
 If you’re fit it’s a fairly easy climb up from the road in good weather and you can enjoy the view over the valley.